 E-mail: mona.khoury@mail.huji.ac.il

-Acknowledgements: This article is based on a study supported by a research grant from the Ministry of Justice, Israel.
+Acknowledgments: This article is based on a study supported by a research grant from the Ministry of Justice, Israel.
 The authors would also like to thank the many young people who have generously gave their time and support to make this study possible.

 Abstract

-Youth involvement in violence and delinquency has received widespread attention in the research and theoretical literatures.
-However, little is known about the involvement of adolescents in political violencein general and among minority youth in particular.
-The current study aim to examine the mechanism that underlies each of the violent act and exploring the similarities and differences in the contribution of each of the individual factors (such as religiosity and school commitment) and parental factors (such as family SES and parental control) to predict each behavior.
-A large-scale representative sample of 814 male students from East Jerusalem aged 12–18 participated in the study.
-Information was collected from the students through a structured, anonymous self-report questionnaire.

-We found that more than half of the participants reported that they were involved in one type of political violence (55.1%) and serious physical violence (58.8%) during the previous year.
-Furthermore, the results indicated that youth involvement in serious physical violence is significantly and positively associated with political violence.
-Still, these two behaviors were predicted by different set of risk and protective factors.
-For instance, while greater parental control predicted lower levels of political violence, no significant associated was found between parental control and youth involvement in physical violence.
-The results of the current study showed that Arab youth from East Jerusalem are highly involved in political and severe violence acts.
-Intervention efforts should focus on the risk and protective factors associated with each of the behavior including parental involvement and investment is school activities.
+Youth involvement in violence and delinquency has received widespread attention in the research and theoretical literature.
+However, little is known about youth involvement in political violence, especially for youth in minority groups.
+The current study examined the mechanisms that underlie youth involvement in serious physical and political violence.
+We explored the similarities and differences in the association between both individual factors (including religiosity and school commitment) and parental factors (including family socioeconomic status and parental control), and the two types of violent behaviors.
+A large representative sample of 814 male students from East Jerusalem, aged 12–18 years, completed a structured, anonymous, self-report questionnaire.
+Over half of the participants reported that they had been involved in political violence (55.1%) or serious physical violence (58.8%) during the previous year.
+Youth involvement in serious physical violence was positively associated with involvement in political violence.
+However, the two types of violence were associated with different risk and protective factors.
+For example, while greater parental control predicted lower levels of political and physical violence, parental education was not associated with involvement in political or physical violence.
+The results of the current study show that Arab youth from East Jerusalem are highly involved in political and serious physical violence.
+The risk and protective factors identified here should inform the design of specific intervention strategies.

-Keywords: Adolescences, Serious physical violence and political violence, religiosity, parental control, impulsivity
+Keywords: Adolescents, Serious physical violence and political violence, religiosity, parental control, impulsivity

 Introduction

-Extensive theoretical and empirical efforts have been made to identify the risks and protective factors for violent behavior among majority and minority groups throughout the world (Eldering & Knorth, 1998; Henry et al., 2001; Mesch et al., 2008; Schmitt-Rodermund & Silbereisen, 2008).
-However, there has only been very limited research on youth involvement in political violence as perpetrators (Baier, 2018; Pauwels & De Waele, 2014).
-Most previous studies in that field have explored the effects of living in war and conflict zones on the physical and psychological well-being of children (Abdel-Khalek, 1997; Abu-Kaf et al., 2017; Dubow et al., 2019; Ferguson & Cairns, 2002; Haj-Yahia, 2008; Kar, 2019; Lavi & Slone, 2012; Shalhoub-Kevorkian, 2014).
+Extensive theoretical and empirical research has attempted to identify the risk and protective factors for violent behavior among majority and minority groups throughout the world (Eldering & Knorth, 1998; Henry et al., 2001; Mesch et al., 2008; Schmitt-Rodermund & Silbereisen, 2008).
+However, the research on youth as perpetrators of political violence is limited (Baier, 2018; Pauwels & De Waele, 2014).
+Most studies investigating young people and political violence focused on the effects of living in war and conflict zones on the physical and psychological wellbeing of children (Abdel-Khalek, 1997; Abu-Kaf et al., 2017; Dubow et al., 2019; Ferguson & Cairns, 2002; Haj-Yahia, 2008; Kar, 2019; Lavi & Slone, 2012; Shalhoub-Kevorkian, 2014).

-While many previous studies have examined the factors that may lead youth to be violent (Khoury-Kassabri et al., 2015; Loeber & Farrington, 2012; Massarwi & Khoury-Kassabri, 2018), little is known about the factors that predict youth actual involvement in political violence.
-For example, in one of the few studies conducted among Arab male youth from East Jerusalem, Khoury-Kassabri et al. (2015) found that the participant reported on high level of involvement in political violence.
-However, contrary to what might be expected, they found that the more religious the adolescent the less he was involved in political violence.
-Interestingly they found that there is a positive and significant association between involvement in political violence and youth reports on their “traditional” violence behaviors, such as physical violence and violence toward property.
+While many studies examined factors that may lead youth to violent behavior (Khoury-Kassabri et al., 2015; Loeber & Farrington, 2012; Massarwi & Khoury-Kassabri, 2018), little is known about the factors that predict youth participation in political violence.
+For example, in one of the few studies conducted among Arab male youth from East Jerusalem (Khoury-Kassabri et al., 2015), participants reported a high level of involvement in political violence.
+Contrary to what might have been expected, the study found that greater religious commitment was associated with lower involvement in political violence.
+A positive association was found between involvement in political violence and other “traditional” violent behaviors, including physical violence and violence against property.